Refel/GettingandCleaningDataProject/README.md

-# # Code book describing the variables and how the script works
+# # How the script works and Code book describing the variables
 The script reads two sets of data:
 *First the "test set" formed by the files*